tbpaolini/imgconceal/README.md

 ./imgconceal --input "path to the cover image" --hide "path to the file being hidden" --password "the password to be used for extraction"
 ```

-If there is enough space in the cover image to hide the file, the image with hidden data will be saved to a new file (the original image file is left untouched).
+If there is enough space in the cover image to hide the file, the image with hidden data will be saved to a new file (the original image and the hidden files are left untouched).
 The new image is named automatically (by adding a number to the original name), but if you want to specify the name you can add the command line argument `--output "new image name"`.

 The `--hide "..."` argument can be provided multiple times in order to hide more than one file in a single image.
 Size permitting, as many files as possible will be hidden (you get a status message which files succeeded or not).